 Creating Original Social Media Video Ads

-You can use both whiteboard animations and explainer videos as social media video ads when carrying out a visual storytelling campaign.
+You can use both whiteboard animations and explainer videos as social media video ads.
 If you want to create a video featuring an actual person or live event as the visual for your ad, follow these tips:

 - Shoot 30 to 90 seconds of video